 Attention-deficit hyperactivity disorder (ADHD) is the name of a group of behaviors found in many children and adults.
-People who have ADHD have trouble paying attention in school, at home or in the workplace.
-Even when they try to concentrate, they find it hard to pay attention.
+People who have ADHD have trouble paying attention in school, at home, or in the workplace.
 Children may be much more active and/or impulsive than what is usual for their age.
 These behaviors contribute to significant problems in relationships, learning and behavior.

 So what causes ADHD?
 Recent studies have documented a decrease in brain function, specifically the right side of the brain, as a potential cause.
 This has been labeled a “Functional Disconnect” between the right and left side of the brain.
 This Functional Disconnect can occur because of altered genetics but studies have shown that it is because of a decrease in correct sensory input to the brain.
 This leads to an “immature” right side of the brain and an inability to function correctly.
 Additional studies have shown that structures on the right-side of the brain receive less blood flow and are smaller than left-sided structures in patients showing signs of ADHD.

-Specific exercises, including vision therapy, vestibular/balance therapy and timing exercises have shown impressive results with ADHD.
-After a detailed examination, a “patient-specific” rehabilitation protocol is given to each patient based upon their specific findings yielding great results.
+Specific exercises, including vision therapy, vestibular/balance therapy, and timing exercises have shown impressive results with ADHD.
+After a detailed examination, a “patient-specific” rehabilitation protocol is given to each patient based upon their specific findings.

 Our testing and treatment for ADHD include the following: